 For my younger kids, I am looking forward to using the coloring pages found in the Student Pages to help everyone focus while they listen and give them a visual.
 By the way, the activity book also includes the student pages.
 (I didn’t know that when I was first looking) For my oldest I found a Lapbook online she will be doing as we go along.
 She asked for more worksheets and fill in the blank.
 If she wants to switch to the coloring sheets it will work as both are assigned by chapter so we can mix and match.

 We will be using Science in the Scientific Revolution from Berean Builders for our science curriculum.
 It will be a new program for us to try.
 I looked at it last year when it was offered with our online co-op.
 I like that it is a chronological science so we will read about it as things were discovered and build on the ideas.
-Historically it matches well with our Middle Ages History, so I’m excited to make connections across subjects.
+Historically it matches well with our Medieval History, so I’m excited to make connections across subjects.
 The publisher has free notebooking pages available on their website.
 I’m planning to use them during the year and even count them for language arts for some of the kids.

 Previously we have discussed Geography as it has come up in our other studies.
 This year we will be making it a focus and intentionally studying it together.
 We will be using a variety of resources with Expedition Earth from Confessions of a Homeschooler providing our outline.
 This program ties together many resources we happen to already own as well as incorporate both country studies and physical geography.

 We are going to to do two fun things this year for art.
 We will be using a second resource from Confessions of a Homeschooler as well as a fun Living book of chronological picture studies.
 It’s a subject I have not taken time to plan a formal curriculum for before.
 This year we will be having some fun with art as part of our Morning Time and also do a few Artist Studies with some friends